ericmdev/gulp.tasks/README.md

 Usage
 -----

-Clone repo into your project:
+Clone repo into a new directory in your project:

     $ git clone [[repo]] ./gulp
     $ cd ./gulp

-Edit `gulpfile.js` and `config.yml` to configure gulp tasks:
+Edit `gulpfile.js` and `config.yml` as required:

 Now run gulp - the `default` task is `develop`: